Let’s Face It, Stigma is Real

 What Keeping It Together Actually Looks Like

 Over the years, I’ve trained myself to look for silver linings even in the middle of chaos.
 It is not toxic positivity.
 It is survival.
 And it showed up immediately.
 One of my first thoughts was, at least I do not have any clients booked today.
-I did not have to scramble, cancel sessions, or show up on camera pretending everything was fine.
+I did not have to scramble, cancel sessions, or pretend everything was fine on camera.
 My next thought was, thank God my kids are not here right now.
-I normally have them on Thursday nights.
+I normally pick them up on Thursday nights.
 If they were here, this would have been a completely different situation; I do not need two little ones stepping in orange aquarium runoff at dawn.

 Once again.
 Perspective: silver linings do not erase the problem; they simply stop me from collapsing under it.
 I reminded myself: I can’t stop water that’s already falling.
 I can only do the next necessary thing.
 So instead of panicking, I went step by step.